wombleton/gitlaw-nz/acts/C/Chemical Weapons (Prohibition) Act 1996.md

 *   30\.
 A State Party shall be notified by the Technical Secretariat of the inspection not less than 48 hours before the arrival of the inspection team at the plant site to be inspected.

-### C. Transfers to States not Party to this Convention
+### C.---Transfers to States not Party to this Convention

 *   31\.
 Schedule 2 chemicals shall only be transferred to or received from States Parties.
 This obligation shall take effect three years after entry into force of this Convention.